bl-aire/alx-system_engineering-devops/0x00-shell_basics/README.md

 4. Listfiles: Displays current directory contents in a long format.
 5. Listmorefiles: Displays current directory contents, including hidden files (starting with .)
 6. Listfilesdigitonly: lists the content of the current directory (including hidden files) numerically.
+Creates a directory named my_first_directory in the /tmp/ directory.